mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Jamison continues to advance in the Merchant service [rolls an 8 for promotion, with a +2 DM for his Intelligence].
 He is now a 2nd Offi cer.
-His new role involves taking care of the ship’s paperwork [rolls a 5 on the Advanced Education table, picking up Admin 1].
+His new role involves taking care of the ship's paperwork [rolls a 5 on the Advanced Education table, picking up Admin 1].

 Fourth Term: Fourth Term: Having heard tales of terror from his new Scout friend,